-The ALM forum monitors liquidity risk on a daily basis and reports back to the ALCO and RMC.
+The ALM forum monitors liquidity risk on a daily basis and reports back to the ALCO and RMC on a regular basis.
 Ultimate responsibility for liquidity risk management rests with the Board.
 An appropriate liquidity risk management framework has been developed for the management of the Group's short-, medium- and long-term funding and liquidity requirements.

 Through active liquidity management, the Group seeks to preserve stable, reliable and cost-effective sources of funding.
-To accomplish this, management uses a variety of liquidity risk measures that consider market conditions, prevailing interest rates, liquidity needs, and the desired maturity profile of liabilities.
+To accomplish this, management uses a variety of liquidity risk measures that consider market conditions, prevailing interest rates, liquidity needs and the desired maturity profile of liabilities.

-To manage this risk, the Group performs, among others, the followina:
+To manage this risk, the Group performs, among others, the following:

-- The maintenance of a stock of readily available, high-quality liquid assets (in excess of the statutory requirements), as well as strong statement of financial position liquidity ratios; - An assumptions-based sensitivity analysis to assess potential cash flows at risk; - The management of concentration risk (i.e. undue reliance on any single counterparty or counterparty group, sector, market, product, instrument, currency and tenor); - The maintenance of sources of funding for contingency funding needs; - The monitoring of daily cash flow movements and requirements, including daily settlements and collateral management processes; - Targeting a diversified funding base to avoid undue concentrations by investor, market source and maturity; - The creation and monitoring of prudential liquidity risk limits; and - The maintenance of an appropriate mix of term-funding.
+- · Contractual maturity mismatches analysis; - Monitoring of daily cash flow movements and requirements, including daily settlements and collateral management processes; - Maintenance of increased levels of readily available, highquality liquid assets (in excess of the statutory requirements), as well as strong financial position liquidity ratios; - An assumptions-based sensitivity analysis to assess potential cash flows at risk; - Graphical analysis of client deposits trend line; - Deposit campaign management throughout the year to achieve deposit objectives; - Management of concentration risk (i.e. undue reliance on any single counterparty or counterparty group, sector, market, product, instrument, currency and tenor); - Maintenance of sources of funding for contingency funding needs; - Monitoring of daily cash flow movements and requirements, including daily settlements and collateral management processes;

+- Targeting of a diversified funding base to avoid undue concentrations by investor, market source and maturity; - · Creation and monitoring of prudential liquidity risk limits; - Maintenance of an appropriate mix of term-funding; and - Redefinition of stress testing in line with prudential ratios and possible regulatory requirements in respect of 10-day liquid asset holdings (stressed to 30 days).